Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 Unlike the useless one probe, atomic force microscopes with multiple probes can observe, analyze, manipulate any forms of molecules and proteins (= in case of a large protein, breaking the protein little by little using artificial molecular bond dissociation through applying voltage enables us to know the precise outer and inner protein structure by the multi-probe atomic force microscope, this p.21 ).

-Of course, the practical multi-probe atomic force microscope can design and build useful molecular devices (= such as artificial efficient photosynthesis by making artificial catalysts and curing cancers ) by manipulating single atoms, using realistic atomic model with shape (= instead of the unphysical impractical quantum mechanical shapeless atomic model ).
+Of course, the practical multi-probe atomic force microscope can design and build useful molecular devices (= used for artificial efficient photosynthesis based on artificial catalysts and curing cancers ) by manipulating single atoms, using realistic atomic model with shape (= instead of the unphysical impractical quantum mechanical shapeless atomic model ).

 Efficient speedy chemical reactions forming artificial covalent bonds between the designated atoms of molecules, which are impossible otherwise, are possible using multi-probe atomic force microscopes.